Must-Know ++ Internship ++ Spain

 Barcelona is one of Europe's most popular tourist destinations and is also known as one of Europe's cultural capitals; from impressive buildings over museums and beaches to amazing nightlife- Barcelona awaits!

-Top Internship Branches
+Various Internship Branches and Positions

-- Paid internships available
+Paid internships available

-- No Spanish skills required
+No Spanish skills required

-- Spanish language course
+Spanish language course

 Barcelona is one of the most captivating travel destinations in Europe.
 More and more don’t want to return from the enchanting Mediterranean city and simply migrate.
-Impressive architectural treasures, inspiring art museums and sun-drenched beaches and an exciting nightlife – are just a few good reasons to do an internship abroad in Barcelona.
+Impressive architectural treasures, inspiring art museums, and sun-drenched beaches and an exciting nightlife – are just a few good reasons to do an internship abroad in Barcelona.
 With its main industries in the textile, automotive and pharma industry, export and tourism, the city holds great possibilities for professional internships.
 The reviews of former interns show how they came to love Barcelona.

-– Interviewing Wendy, intern in Barcelona
+- Franziska, intern in Valencia

 The eight tiled towers of the Sagrada Familia church tower up to 120 meters above Barcelona.
 The impressive building by architect Antoni Guadí has not yet been finished and when he died in 1926, he had only finished one tower.
 The church was declared a World Heritage Site by the UNESCO in 2005 and should not be missed when visiting Barcelona.

-The biggest Picasso collection in the world with 3600 drawings, sketches, gravure and ceramics was opened in 1963.
+The biggest Picasso collection in the world with 3600 drawings, sketches, gravures and ceramics was opened in 1963.
 The exhibition is organized chronologically and the museum has more than one million visitors yearly.
 Picasso spent 10 years of his youth in Barcelona and gave a few of his works to the city personally.